 Before the procedure

-Before liposuction, the surgeon might mark circles and lines on the areas of your body to be treated.
-Photos also might be taken so that before and after images can be compared.
+Before your liposuction procedure, the surgeon may mark circles and lines on the areas of your body to be treated.
+Photos also may be taken so that before and after images can be compared.

-The surgeon then makes small cuts into your skin and inserts a thin tube called a cannula under your skin.
-The cannula is connected to a vacuum that suctions fat and fluids from your body.
-Your body fluid might be replenished through an intravenous (IV) line.
+The surgeon then makes small cuts into the skin and inserts a thin tube under the skin.
+The tube is connected to a vacuum that suctions fat and fluids from the body.

 - Ultrasound-assisted liposuction (UAL).
-This type of liposuction is sometimes used in conjunction with tumescent liposuction.
-During UAL, the surgeon inserts a metal rod that emits ultrasonic energy under your skin.
-This ruptures the fat cell walls and liquefies the fat for easier removal.
+This type of liposuction sometimes is used in combination with traditional liposuction.
+During UAL, the surgeon inserts a metal rod that puts a certain kind of energy under the skin.
+This energy opens the fat-cell walls and breaks down the fat for easier removal.
 A new kind of UAL called vibration amplification of sound energy at resonance (VASER)-assisted liposuction uses a machine that can improve skin shaping.

 - Laser-assisted liposuction (LAL).
-This technique uses high-intensity laser light to liquefy fat for removal.
-During LAL, the surgeon inserts a laser fiber through a small incision and emulsifies fat deposits.
-The fat is then removed via a cannula.
+During LAL, the surgeon puts a laser fiber through a small cut in the skin and breaks down fat deposits.
+The fat is then removed using a thin tube.

-- Powered liposuction.
-This type of liposuction uses a cannula that moves in a rapid back-and-forth motion.
-This vibration allows the surgeon to pull out tough fat more easily.
-Powered liposuction might sometimes cause less pain and swelling and can allow the surgeon to remove fat more accurately.
+- Power-assisted liposuction (PAL).
+This type of liposuction uses a thin tube that moves back and forth quickly.
+The vibration allows the surgeon to pull out tough fat more easily and faster.
+PAL may sometimes cause less pain and swelling.
+It also can allow the surgeon to remove fat more accurately.
 The surgeon may choose this technique if lots of fat needs to be removed or if you've had liposuction before.

 During the procedure

-The surgical team will monitor your heart rate, blood pressure and blood oxygen level throughout the procedure.
+The surgical team watches your heart rate, blood pressure and blood oxygen level during the procedure.
 If you are given local anesthesia and feel pain during the procedure, tell your surgeon.
-The medication or motions might need adjustment.
+The medicine or procedure may need adjustment.

 If you've had general anesthesia, you'll wake up in a recovery room.
-You'll typically spend at least a few hours in the hospital or clinic so that medical personnel can monitor your recovery.
-If you're in a hospital, you might stay overnight to make sure that you're not dehydrated or in shock from fluid loss.
+You'll typically spend at least a few hours in the hospital or clinic so that your medical team can watch your recovery.
+If you've had a lot of fluid removed, you may stay overnight to make sure that you're not dehydrated or in shock from fluid loss.

 After the procedure

-After liposuction, swelling typically subsides within a few weeks.
+After liposuction, swelling typically goes away within a few weeks.
 By this time, the treated area should look less bulky.
-Within several months, expect the treated area to have a leaner appearance.
+Within several months, expect the treated area to look slimmer.

 Skin loses some firmness as people age, but liposuction results usually last a long time if you maintain your weight.
-If you gain weight after liposuction, your fat distribution might change.
-For example, you might accumulate fat around your abdomen regardless of what areas were originally treated.
+If you gain weight after liposuction, your fat levels may change.
+For example, you may gain fat around your abdomen no matter what areas were originally treated.